Students are required to take a Proseminar during the first or, at the latest, the second semester of the program.

 • formulate a plan for the thesis.

-Multiple sections of this course will be offered for students in the social sciences and professions, the humanities, and the arts.
-The course will combine classroom instruction with special events (e.g., guest lectures, library visits, human subjects research instruction).
-The class will take advantage of student research affinity groups formed before and during the students’ enrollment in this course.
+Multiple sections of this course are offered every Spring.
+The course combines classroom instruction with special events (e.g., guest lectures, library visits, human subjects research instruction).
+The class also takes advantage of student research affinity groups formed before and during the students’ enrollment.

 Offered only in the spring semester.